angelabadgomez/frontend-nanodegree-arcade-game/README.md

 2. To earn points you have to reach the water and collect gems.
 3. You have 3 lives + 1 bonus live.
 If an enemy touch you it will take one live from you.
 4. If you are touched by the enemy 4 times, the game is over.

+## Play online

+You can try the game [online] (https://angelabadgomez.github.io/frontend-nanodegree-arcade-game/).

 ## TODO